GreenAI-Uppa/AIPowerMeter/docsrc/experiments/schneiderbox.rst

 **Benchmark at Prof En Poche**

 With `Prof En Poche <https://profenpoche.com/>`_, we are jointly working on adaptive learning and especially on clustering of student profils.
-We have compared the compsumption of two clustering methods, the PAM KMedoids algorithm in multiprocessing `with PyClustering library <https://pyclustering.github.io/docs/0.10.1/html/index.html>`_ and an improved version FasterPAM implemented `here <https://github.com/kno10/python-kmedoids>`_ .
+We have compared the consumption of two clustering methods, the PAM KMedoids algorithm in multiprocessing `with PyClustering library <https://pyclustering.github.io/docs/0.10.1/html/index.html>`_ and an improved version FasterPAM implemented `here <https://github.com/kno10/python-kmedoids>`_ .
 We have also measured the consumption with AIPowerMeter.
 Here, we only use the CPU and not GPU.
 The behaviour is essentially the same.

 .. image:: fasterpam_comparaison.png